edgelesssys/docs.edgeless.systems/marblerun/reference/coordinator.md

 A structured log of all updates performed via the `/update` or `/secrets` endpoint, including timestamp, author, and affected resources.

-Example for getting the update log:
+Example request to get the update log:
 ```bash
 curl -k "https://$MARBLERUN/update"
 ```

 ### POST
-This API endpoint only works when `Users` were defined in the manifest.
-For more information, look up ["updating a manifest"](workflows/update-manifest.md)
+This API endpoint only works if `Users` are defined in the manifest.
+For more information, have a look at ["updating a manifest"](workflows/update-manifest.md)

 Example for updating the manifest: